kubescape/kubescape/examples/exceptions/README.md

 kubescape scan --exceptions /path/to/exceptions.json
 ```

-Resources matching exceptions will be marked as `excluded` rather than `failed` in the results.
+For evaluated findings, resources matching `disable` exceptions are reported as passed with exceptions rather than failed.
+Resources matching `alertOnly` exceptions remain failed with exceptions and continue contributing to the compliance score.
+Manual-review controls have separate status handling.

 ### Logic Rules